slack-ruby/slack-ruby-client/UPGRADING.md

 gem 'celluloid-io'
 ```

-When in doubt, use Faye::WebSocket with Eventmachine.
+When in doubt, use `faye-websocket`.

 See [#5](https://github.com/dblock/slack-ruby-client/issues/5) for more information.